CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/Authentication-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 This section documents some of the more important options that relate to security and queries.
 For details on all the available configuration options, read the {{<exlink url="http://linux.die.net/man/5/nslcd.conf" text="nslcd.conf man page">}}.

 {{%notice note%}}
-After first editing the `/etc/nslcd.conf` file and/or enabling LDAP in the `/etc/nsswitch.conf` file, you must restart `netd` with the `sudo systemctl restart netd` command.
+After first editing the `/etc/nslcd.conf` file or enabling LDAP in the `/etc/nsswitch.conf` file, you must restart `netd` with the `sudo systemctl restart netd` command.
 If you disable LDAP, you need to restart the `netd` service.
 {{%/notice%}}

 ### Connection